KimLensico/code201/probobjdom.md

             - attribute nodes are not children of the element that carries them
                 - they are *part of that element*
                 - once you access an element, there are specific JavaScript methods and properties to read or change that element's attributes.
-                    - for example, it is common to change the values of cl ass attributes to trigger new  CSS rules that affect their presentation.
+                    - for example, it is common to change the values of class attributes to trigger new  CSS rules that affect their presentation.
         - TEXT NODES
             - once you have accessed an element node, you can then reach the text within that element
             - this is stored in its own *text node*